Getting to Know Your Neighborhood: Fenway-Kenmore

 401 Park Drive

-This 25,000-square-foot food hall is home to 11 restaurant stalls from some of Boston’s top restaurants and chefs, plus two bars on the ground floor of the 401 Park building.
+This 25,000-square-foot food hall is home to 15 restaurant stalls from some of Boston’s top restaurants and chefs, plus two bars on the ground floor of the 401 Park building.
 Time Out Market came to the Fenway in 2019, becoming the third market of its kind to open in the United States, following the Miami and New York branches.
-The eatery lineup—which draws from Italian, Mediterranean, Asian, and American influences, among others—includes customizable rice bowls from InChu, authentic Mexican dishes courtesy of Taqueria El Barrio, and craveworthy mezzes, such as baba ganoush from Anoush’ella.
+The eatery lineup—which draws from Italian, Mediterranean, Asian, and American influences, among others—includes customizable rice bowls from InChu, authentic Mexican dishes courtesy of Taqueria El Barrio, and craveworthy mezzes like baba ganoush from anoush’ella.
 Visitors can also stop at Gelato & Chill and Union Square Donuts for something sweet.
 The market is a great place to grab takeout, but it does feature indoor seating, as well as a 6,000-square-foot patio.

 The Green at 401 Park